 Wood Beam Ceilings

-Wood ceilings are a hallmark of a Mediterranean home.
+Wood ceilings are a hallmark of a Mediterranean home architecture style.
 Whether they are humble Mission Revival beams or heavily carved and painted ceilings, wood ceiling details add a sense of history and rustic charm even in newly-constructed homes.
 Much of today’s Mission Revival architecture features simple stucco ceilings punctuated by wood beams.
 However, the original Spanish Colonial Revival buildings from the 1920’s often have ornately carved and painted wood ceilings.

 Arches And Colonnades